man holding his hands on open book

 God:

-God is an uncreated, transcendent, and unique being who created all that is in existence.
-God is one and is also triune in nature; He exists in the three co-equal and co-eternal persons of the Father, the Son, and the Holy Spirit.
+God is the uncreated, transcendent, and unique being who created all that exists.
+He is one in essence and triune in nature, eternally existing as three co-equal and co-eternal persons: the Father, the Son, and the Holy Spirit.

 The Father:

-The Father is God and is the first person of the trinity who has existed eternally within the Godhead (with the Son and the Holy Spirit).
-He, along with the Son and the Holy Spirit, is the creator of all things.
+The Father is God—the first person of the Trinity—who has eternally existed within the Godhead alongside the Son and the Holy Spirit.
+He is the creator of all things, working in unity with the Son and the Spirit.

 Jesus Christ (The Son):